 As the name implies, the South Loop is the southern extension of Chicago’s central financial district, and while there are still plenty of skyscrapers and high-end joints around, South Loop also captures a bit of the neighborhood feel that many visitors to the city’s North Side find so enchanting.
 It’s this versatility that makes the South Loop a great brunch sampler kit – there’s highbrow, lowbrow and everything in between.
 Here are the best brunch spots to choose from.

 If you’re looking for something outside of the normal American breakfast continuum, head to Mercat a la Planxa on Michigan Avenue.
 Mercat is a cool little Catalan tapas joint on weekdays, but on the weekends it opens its door bright and early and serves up a specialized brunch menu with the exquisite, exotic flavors one would expect from a Catalan feast.
 We’re talking eggs with truffle hollandaise and chorizo links or bacon-wrapped dates with Marcona almonds alongside bellinis and cava and thyme mixers.
 It’s savory, sultry and a great way to spice up the pancake-and-omelette routine.

-Deli, Restaurant, American, Vegetarian, Fast Food, Soup, $$$
+Deli, Restaurant, Coffee Shop, American, Vegetarian, Fast Food, Soup, $$$

 Manny’s is a staple.
 It’s the place that everyone has been to at some point, where stories are hashed and rehashed and memories come swirling back.
 It’s a quick hop and a skip across the river, but it’s highly worth it for the can’t-miss deli-style fare.
 Our go-to is usually the pastrami on rye, though they have a range of more breakfast-oriented crossovers to sate whatever hunger is in you.
 There’s simply nothing better than a Manny’s sandwich and a cup of coffee on a Sunday morning.